wso2/docs-ei/en/streaming-integrator/docs/guides/extracting-data-from-static-sources-in-real-time.md

 #### Checking whether a file is created

-To check whether any file is generated in a specific directory, you can configure a source of the `fileeventlistener` connected to an event stream as follows.
+To check whether any file is created, modified or removed in a specific directory, you can configure a source of the `fileeventlistener` connected to an event stream as follows.

 ```siddhi
 @source(type = 'fileeventlistener',